Headaches and Migraines Treatment Questions and Answers

-If you are experiencing frequent headaches or migraines, come to Premier Urgent Care to get treatment.
+If you are experiencing frequent headaches or migraines, come to Premier Urgent Care in Newington, CT to get treatment.
 Our friendly and knowledgeable staff are here to help you get the treatment that is right for you.
-Call today or schedule an appointment online!
+For more information please call us or book an appointment online.
+We serve patients from Newington CT, New Britain CT, Wethersfield CT, Hartford CT, West Hartford CT, Bristol CT and Cromwell, CT.

 At one point in our lives, we all experience headaches.
 Whether they’re brought on by dehydration, overindulgence, allergies, or a multitude of different causes, headaches are not a welcome symptom and can be very debilitating at their worst.
 Migraines are a common cause of headaches, and can occur when exposed to high amounts of stress, infections or improper use of medications.